ppy/osu-wiki/wiki/Beatmapping/en.md

 ![A quick illustration](Beatspacing.jpg "A quick illustration")

 For intuitive play, your beatmaps should have good beat spacing!
 In general, beats that are close together on the timeline should be close together on the beatmap, and vice versa.
 This is to ensure the flow of the song sync with the beatmap design harmonically, making the beatmap much more enjoyable.

 The simplest way to ensure beat spacing is correct on your beatmaps is to utilize the editor's [`Distance Snapping`](/wiki/Beatmap_Editor/Distance_Snap) function, found in the upper-right hand side of the editor.
 The relative distance between notes can be adjusted using the mouse wheel.
 If you stick to using `Distance Snap` for the whole song, correct beat spacing is guaranteed!

-### How do I add more difficulty levels for a song?
+### How to add more difficulty levels

 To make a new difficulty level, simply open your existing difficulty, choose `File` > `Save As New Difficulty...` and change the entry in the `Difficulty` box.